log1cs/OpenCore-STABLE-Vostro3568/README.md

 ## OpenCore 0.8.4 for Vostro 3568

 ## Remember to set CFG-Lock value to 0x00 before using this EFI.
-And generate MLB, Serial, UUID yourself
+Also generate MLB, Serial, UUID yourself!
 READ THIS README.MD FIRST BEFORE DOWNLOAD THE EFI.
-You can clone the repository right now instead of heading to the Release page.
+You can clone the repository right now instead of heading to the Release page (because that won't be updated anymore XDDDDDDDDDDDDD)

 ![Alt text](https://user-images.githubusercontent.com/60842977/172500778-b9078c2d-5a4e-459b-bf6a-7ec59e159bfa.png)